datacarpentry/semester-biology/materials/ggplot.md

   scale_x_log10()
 ```

+* This can help highlight data with lower values when the distribution is skewed
 * Not changing the data itself, just the presentation of it
+* Another common use of `scale_*` functions we'll see later in the semester is changing color ramps

 > Do Tasks 1-2 in [Acacia and ants]({{ site.baseurl }}/exercises/Graphing-acacia-ants-R).